Manage versions of a Preview document on Mac

-Choose File > Revert To > Last Opened > [Date, Time].
+Choose File > Revert To > Previous Save [date, time].

 In the Preview app on your Mac, choose File > Revert To > Browse All Versions.

-Click a gray tick mark along the timeline on the right to display various versions of your document.
+Click a grey tick along the timeline on the right to display various versions of your document.

 Do one of the following:

-To create a new untitled document that duplicates a particular version, display the version, press the Option key, then click Restore a Copy.
+To create a new untitled document that duplicates a particular version: Display the version, press and hold the Option key and click Restore a Copy.